sxsx1xsxs/UCLA-Linguistics-Parse-and-Practice-Program/README.md

 Under /inProgressSource, there is an developing copy of the /src.
 It does not compile for now but it has better structure and shorter length of each file for easier understanding.
 If you are interested in continuing to develop this software, take a look in this folder and start from there!

-Feel free to email me about your questions of the source code at yizhangucla@gmail.com.
+Feel free to email me about your questions of the source code at ajwalburg@gmailcom.